kg-bot/cc/readme.md

 Use GIT to pull this repository into your desired server directory or if you don't have or don't know how to use GIT download this repo manually.

+Second, change working directory to application and use `composer install` to install project dependencies.

-Second, open `/phinx.yml` and edit options for `development` entry, set them to reflect your MySQL settings.
+Third, open `/phinx.yml` and edit options for `development` entry, set them to reflect your MySQL settings.

 After you have succesfully completed previous step open `/application/configs/application.ini` and change following entries
  ```